Skip to main content

 • have a high school diploma or GED

-• does not owe refunds on any federal student grants
+• not owe refunds on any federal student grants

-• is not in default on any student loans
+• not in default on any student loans

 Students that do not meet the above criteria may still be eligible for State and insitutional financial aid if you are classified as a Texas resident.
 Students would need to complete the Texas Application for State Financial Aid.